Frameworks vs. CMS – Which One is Better and Why?

 Advantages of using a Framework

-An effective framework will provide rapid deployment of most of your web project's features.
-It provides authentication, routing stack, dependency container, object-relational mapping for databases, and different support classes.
+A useful framework will provide rapid deployment of most of your web project's features.
+It includes authentication, routing stack, dependency container, object-relational mapping for databases, and different support classes.

 The goal of using a Framework is to give you a firm foundation for building up your web project, rather than writing it from scratch.
 This will help you save time and money.
-In addition, a useful framework should also follow established programming standards such as SOLID / DRY principles.
+Also, a useful framework should also follow established programming standards such as SOLID / DRY principles.

 Disadvantages of using a Framework